Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Notes on Updates

-- **Phase 3 To-Do List**: Updated to mark Shop page tasks as completed (discussion, implementation, styling, testing, deployment), added Printful API integration as a new task.
+- **Phase 3 To-Do List**: Updated to mark Shop page tasks as completed (discussion, implementation, styling, testing, deployment), added Printful API integration as a new task, marked it as completed with test and live mode testing.
-- **Phase 4 To-Do List**: Marked Vercel deployment as completed, noted testing and other tasks as pending.
+- **Phase 4 To-Do List**: Marked Vercel deployment as completed, noted initial testing of Shop page as successful, with remaining testing tasks pending.
-- **Current State**: Updated to reflect Shop page completion, Vercel deployment, and the start of Printful API integration on May 18, 2025, 05:51 PM CDT.
+- **Current State**: Updated to reflect Printful API integration completion, successful deployment, and testing status on May 20, 2025, 02:31 PM CDT.
-- **Errors**: Added entries for resolved build errors (ESLint, `localStorage`, `useSearchParams`, `metadataBase`) and the `eslint-plugin-styled-jsx` 404 error, fixed by updating `eslint.config.mjs`.
+- **Errors**: Added entries for resolved Printful API integration errors (endpoint issues, test mode logic, client-server mismatch) on May 19–20, 2025.
-- **May 18, 2025 Update**:
+- **May 20, 2025 Update**:
-  - Completed Shop page build with product listings, cart, Stripe checkout, and confirmation.
+  - Completed Printful API integration with `/pages/api/create-printful-order.ts` and updates to `/app/shop/checkout/CheckoutPage.tsx`.
-  - Resolved build errors: ESLint (`typescript-eslint`, `eslint-plugin-styled-jsx`), TypeScript (`cartItemCount`), `localStorage` SSR, `useSearchParams` suspense.
+  - Resolved Printful API errors: incorrect confirmation endpoint, test mode logic, and client-side error handling.
-  - Successfully deployed to Vercel with environment variables configured.
+  - Successfully tested order submission in test and live modes, with orders appearing in Printful Dashboard and Supabase logs.
-  - Started Printful API integration for order fulfillment.
+  - Deployed a fully working version to Vercel at `https://wcs-three.vercel.app`.